JUMO Model 71 Desk Lamp

 Au Service De La France (2015 – 2018)

 A JUMO model 71 desk lamp was used as a prop in the 2015 – 2018 French parody spy TV series Au Service De La France (A Very Secret Service).
 Starring Hugo Becker, Wilfred Benaïche and Christophe Kourotchkine.
-Many lamps were used, all French lamps.
-They appear in every episode.
+Many lamps were used, mostly French lamps.
+They appear in every episode of season 1.
 Here in episode 1, season 1.

 The French Dispatch (2021)